MetaStoreOpening/MetaStoreOpening.github.io/_posts/2022-05-09-after_entering.md

 thumbnail: after_entering_th.jpg
 youtube_id: 7xWm9R9fuB8
 ---
 The first view of the store right after entering.
 The store has a very clean look, well designed.
-There are sections for the Ray Ban glasses ahead, then a separated show room for the Portal device, and and open stands towards the Quest arena and signup area.
+There are sections for the Ray Ban glasses ahead, then a separate showroom for the Portal device, and open stands towards the Quest arena and signup area.